-armasm option armclang integrated assembler option Description predefine "directive", -Wa,-defsym,symbol= With armasm, the option instructs the assembler to pre-execute one of the SETA, SETL, or SETS directives as specified using directive.
-With the armclang integrated assembler, the option instructs the assembler to pre-define the symbol symbol with the value value.
-This GNU assembly .set directive can be used to change this value in the file being assembled. unaligned_access,no_unaligned_access No direct equivalent.
-With armasm, the options instruct the assembler to set an attribute in the object file to enable or disable the use of unaligned accesses.
+armasm option armclang integrated assembler option Description unaligned_access, No direct equivalent.
+With armasm , the options instruct the assembler to set an attribute in the object file to enable or disable no_unaligned_access the use of unaligned accesses.
 With the armclang integrated assembler, use the GNU assembly .eabi_attribute directive instead.
-To enable the use of unaligned access, use the directive as follows: .eabi_attribute Tag_CPU_unaligned_access, 1 To disable the use of unaligned access, use the directive as follows: .eabi_attribute Tag_CPU_unaligned_access, 0 unsafe No direct equivalent.
-With armasm, the option enables instructions for architectures other than the target architecture to be assembled without error.
+To enable the use of unaligned access, use the directive as follows: .eabi_attribute Tag_CPU_un\ aligned_access, 1 To disable the use of unaligned access, use the directive as follows: .eabi_attribute Tag_CPU_un\ aligned_access, 0 unsafe No direct equivalent.
+With armasm , the option enables instructions for architectures other than the target architecture to be assembled without error.
 With the armclang integrated assembler, use the GNU assembly .inst directive to generate such instructions.